department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/messaging-error-messages.md

 | **Access messaging** | Appears when the user tries to access an item that’s not available to them.
 It may be because the record has been deleted, the user doesn’t have access, etc. etc. | [See access message examples](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Products/Platform/Design%20System/Guidelines/Error%20handling/Dictionary.md/#access-messaging)|
 | **Feedback messaging** | The application’s response when the user is interacting with it.
 The majority of create, read, update, delete (CRUD) actions will result in feedback messaging. | [See feedback message examples](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Products/Platform/Design%20System/Guidelines/Error%20handling/Dictionary.md#feedback-messaging)|

-<h3 id="cta">Next-step calls to action</h3>
+### Next-step calls to action

-Some errors may not be resolved based on initial instructions to user (ie, "Try again later).
-In these cases, a next-step call to action (ie, "Call the VA.gov help desk") may be necessary.
+Some errors may not be resolved based on initial instructions to user (ie, &ldquo;Try again later&rdquo;).
+In these cases, a next-step call to action (ie, &ldquo;Call the VA.gov help desk&rdquo;) may be necessary.
 This will be decided on a case-by-case basis, but below are some initial guidelines for determining the appropriate next-step call to action.

 | Next-step call to action | When to use | Stanard language to use | Potential condition variations |
 | ----- | ----- | ----- | ----- |